Authenticating Enrolled Cards

 • PARes status = C

-Once you validate these fields, you call
+After you validate these fields, you request the

 Cardinal.cca_continue

-(Android SDK) or
+process (Android SDK) or the

 Cardinal session continue

-(iOS SDK) for the SDK to perform the challenge between the customer and the issuing bank.
+process (iOS SDK) for the SDK to perform the challenge between the customer and the issuing bank.

 Calling Cardinal.cca_continue (Android SDK)